 Types of Pots

-There are different types of pots that complement other dishes and techniques:
+Different types of pots complement other dishes and techniques:

 Dutch pot: